Savitxr/AWS-Track/SecretManager-Fanvault/infrastructure.md

-# Reimplementation Guide: Monolithic FanVault Architecture
+# Implementation: Monolithic FanVault-v2 Architecture

 This guide provides step-by-step instructions to recreate the secure monolithic App Server + remote Database Server architecture on AWS from scratch.